 Here are some summer work outfits for when it’s too hot to think:

 A loose-fitting dress is honestly the easiest thing to throw on in the summer – no thinking about matching, or undershirts, or potentially sweaty bottoms.
-If you work in a more conservative office, don’t forget to add a blazer or cardigan, especially if your dress is sleeveless – I suggest a neutral color and breathable fabric for extra breeziness, like the white cotton blazer shown here.
+If you work in a more conservative office, don’t forget to add a blazer or cardigan, especially if your dress is sleeveless.
+I suggest a neutral color and/or breathable fabric for extra breeziness, like the cream blazer shown here.

-I love the modern update on the retro neutral stripes of this dress – play up the retro-ness with a paneled cognac bag, but throw in some modern touches too, like dusty rose mules and rose-gold statement necklace.
+I love the throwback feel of this classic shirtdress – play up the retro-ness with a cognac bag, but throw in some modern touches too, like dusty camel backless loafers and a gold statement necklace.
 Finish the look with some soft rosy eyeshadow.

 For this look, I’ve paired these jade-colored paper bag waist pants with a simple sleeveless white button-up and a coral-colored work bag.
 A pair of neutral heels and a gold statement cuff add a polished touches, which adds a more professional air to this look.
 Finish with a tinted lip balm (I can’t be the only girl who loathes wearing lipstick in the heat) and a fresh, citrus-y perfume.